Bargain-basement document review rates have fallen to surprising levels. But the true cost is higher. Much higher.

 • It can get worse.
 We’ve all seen the national news stories: Poor document reviews can lead to missing smoking guns, exposure of sensitive information, sanctions from the court, and being rocked back on your heels during discovery.

 By now, you should have a sharper focus on the total cost of managed review projects.
 The only remaining question is what to do.
 When outsourcing, focus more on the quality of the team the rate gets you, not just the hourly rate.
 If you must choose a low-cost provider, ask the candidates about their recruiting processes; many reviewers come from agencies that know little to nothing about managed review and discovery outcomes.
 Try to determine the rigor of their onboarding processes.
-Request to meet with team and pay attention to your gut reactions.
+Request to meet with the team and pay attention to your gut reactions.
 Don’t settle for good enough.

 The true cost of managed review includes a lot more than you think.
 One way to remember that is with a saying that could have been invented for the topic: You get what you pay for.